 Sarasota County has an extremely high ratio of cars to pedestrians.
 Paired with the statistics about car accidents that show Sarasota and Florida in general as one of the most dangerous places in the country to drive.
 It isn’t surprising that there are a high number of accident cases in the county.
 Every single year, thousands upon thousands of tourists come to Sarasota via Orlando Airports rental hub, which is the biggest in the world.
 Many of these drivers have never driven on the other side of the road or on the other side of the car.
 Florida also has an extremely high number of cases involving drivers who are under the influence.
 With this mixing pot of potentially dangerous drivers, it is easy to see why we have such bad accident rates here in Sarasota and across the rest of the state.
 If you’re injured in an accident in Florida contact our seasoned Sarasota personal injury lawyers immediately.

-According to Florida Highway Safety and Motor Vehicles (FHSMV), over 400,000 accidents happen across the sunshine state every single year, and there are nearly 4,000 deaths.
+According to Florida Highway Safety and Motor Vehicles (FHSMV), over 400,000 accidents happen across the Sunshine State every single year, and there are nearly 4,000 deaths.
 A lot of these accidents are caused by simple mistakes, but one mistake, in particular, causes a disproportionate number of accidents every single day: Improper lane changes.

 Improper lane changes may seem like a simple and easy to make a mistake, but even simple mistakes can have disastrous consequences.
 Something as small as a distraction, eating a chocolate bar, or glancing at a phone, and you might not see the danger before it’s too late.
 In most cases, people committing improper turns rarely realize that they are doing so.
 This means they are not prepared for what is to come, meaning they won’t react quickly enough to limit the damage.